 Fig. 2.
-Top: MDI continuum images recorded on September 24 and October 3, 2000 portray sunspots on the solar disc.
-Bottom: Dips in the TSI caused by these spots.
+(Top) MDI continuum images recorded on September 24 and October 3, 2000 portray sunspots on the solar disc.
+(Bottom) Dips in the TSI caused by these spots.
 The larger dip is also marked in Fig. 1 by the horizontal arrow.
 Spots close to disc centre contribute most.
-Solid line shows measurements by VIRGO on board SoHO (Fr ohlich and Finsterle, 2001) and asterisks connected by the dashed line represent our model (Sect.
-2.2).
+Solid line shows measurements by VIRGO on board SoHO (Fröhlich and Finsterle, 2001) and asterisks connected by the dashed line represent our model (Section 2.2).

-Fig. 2).
+face.
+The cooler regions appear dark and the brightness of the Sun decreases (Spruit, 1982).
+Given the area of a sunspot, its location on the solar disc and a contrast, the shape and the duration of each such dip are nicely reproduced (as in Fig. 2).
 Sunspots are thus the most prominent (but not the only) source of irradiance variations on time scales of days to the solar rotation period.

 The brightening of the Sun over the solar cycle was an open question for a considerable time.
 Although bright magnetic elements, faculae and the network, were proposed as possible sources (e.g., Hirayama and Okamoto, 1981; Oster et al., 1982; Chapman et al., 1984; Chapman, 1987), first models, mostly based on chromospheric or other proxies of the magnetic activity and their regressions (e.g., Foukal and Lean, 1986, 1988; Chapman et al., 1996; Fligge et al., 1998; Jones et al., 2003), could not fully reproduce observed changes in the irradiance.
 The main difficulty was how to properly account for the network.
 Faculae and the network are manifestations of concentrations of magnetic flux into flux tubes.
 In that respect they are similar to sunspots, which may be considered to be very large flux tubes.
 Such small-scale concentrations appear bright in continuum images or in spectral lines (see, e.g., Schüssler et al., 2003).
-The small size and the relatively small amount of flux in individual elements mean that they are not always well traced by standard proxies and are sometimes even missed by magnetograms (cf. Krivova and Solanki, 2004a).
+The small size and the relatively small amount of flux in individual elements mean that they are not always well traced by standard proxies and are sometimes even missed by magnetograms (cf. Krivova and Solanki, 2004).
 In addition, the distribution of the network over the entire solar disc requires a relatively accurate description of the center-to-limb variation of the brightness of its elements (cf. Fligge et al., 1998, 2000b).
 As a result, different alternative mechanisms have been proposed, such as r-mode oscillations, changes in the convection properties or the heat flux by the magnetic field in the solar interior, or a change in solar surface temperature (e.g., Wolff and Hickey, 1987; Parker, 1987, 1995; Kuhn et al., 1988).